aaronjoseph/DataScienceNotes/AB Testing.md

 	5. Length of experiment : How long should the experiment run?
 	6. No of users to be exposed to the test
 	> Rolling of the variants to customer at the same time

+---
+Defination

+`Control` The subset that doesn't see the new change `Experiment` The subset that see's the new changes `Baseline Rate` This is the current conversion rate that you want to test = Conversion_of_Control/Total_Control_Users `Effect Size`  - The difference between  A and B `Practical Significane` Practical significance refers to the magnitude of the effect `Confidence Inteval` Is the range of values that is likely to contain the population value `Significane Level` $\alpha$  The significance level is a measure of how strong the sample evidence must be before determining the results are statistically significant
+`Sensitivity` 1-$\beta$ refers to sensitivity,